Leafwing-Studios/Emergence/design/src/production-chains/index.md

 This is a simple measure of the complexity of the game's crafting system.
 If there are more items to find and make, there's more game to both learn and play.

-Increasing this value increases playtime and diversity at the cost of complexity and budget.
+Increasing this value increases playtime and diversity at the cost of complexity and development costs.

 ### Number of connected components